10 Masterful Email Marketing Campaign Examples

 BuzzFeed

 BuzzFeed is a popular media website that has also mastered the art of curated email newsletters.
+Its email strategy usually includes aspects like:

-The below image shows the range of available BuzzFeed email newsletters.
-There’s truly something for every interest.
+This image shows the range of available BuzzFeed email newsletters.
+There's truly something for every interest.
 The media company understands how to use personalization and email segmentation to reach its audience.
 And the best part is that their subscribers opt in for it.
 Selecting their desired newsletter shows Buzzfeed what their interests are, making it easy to target these interests with other emails.

 Starbucks

-Starbucks uses its emails to build brand loyalty and foster relationships with their customers.
-One of the primary ways the coffee giant does this is through its generous rewards program.
+• Rewards-focused messaging.
 The company uses its email marketing to point its email base in the direction of this program, building awareness of the freebies and special offers available to only the most loyal customers.

-The below Starbucks Rewards promotional email is a great example of what the company does best.
+This Starbucks Rewards promotional email is a great example of what the company does best.
 It uses a strong image to entice the email subscriber to place an order and minimal text to really let that image make its intended impact.
-The text that’s included in the email is strong and intentionally selected to convey the company’s message.
+The text that's included in the email is strong and intentionally selected to convey the company's message.

 Patagonia

 Patagonia has long made headlines for its environmental activism, which has always been a core value of the company.
-The clothing company’s innovative email marketing strategy not only directs consumers to its products but also promotes its mission and inspires shoppers to do better for the world.

-The email example below showcases the company’s dedication to ecological activism and supporting small businesses.
+This email example showcases the company's dedication to ecological activism and supporting small businesses.
 It encourages its email subscribers to shop local by highlighting an independent retailer that shares the same values as Patagonia.
-This retention email isn’t hard-selling Patagonia’s products but instead reinforces its mission and identity to re-engage subscribers.
+This retention email isn't hard-selling Patagonia's products but instead reinforces its mission and identity to re-engage subscribers.

 Headspace

-The below email is an example of Headspace’s approach to onboarding new users.
-It’s encouraging without being intrusive and has a calming effect on subscribers who are interested in easing anxiety.
+This email is an example of Headspace's approach to onboarding new users.
+It's encouraging without being intrusive and has a calming effect on subscribers who are interested in easing anxiety.
 As mental health treatment can be overwhelming for many people, this welcome email also relaxes new subscribers by using fun, colorful illustrations.

 Tuft & Needle